 The main findings suggest significant results for BRDNED.
 There is a possibility that this result is driven by client size.
 Thus, several tests are performed to examine the influence of firm size on BRDNED.
 Following the example of Carcello et al. (2002), the present study split the pooled sample into two subsets of data at the median of LNASSET (proxy for firm size).
 The first data set is comprised of the firms that have a LNASSET below the median and this group is identified as the "small firms".
-The second data set is comprised of the firms that have a LNASSET above the median and this group is identified as the "small firms".
+The second data set is comprised of the firms that have a LNASSET above the median and this group is identified as the "large firms".
+The regressions are re-run separately on

-55 Using the Stata program, the command of rreg was used to perform the robust regression.
+&lt;sup>55 Using the Stata program, the command of rreg was used to perform the robust regression.
 For the least square with clustered robust regression, the cluster is based on the industry supersector code.
 The cluster option helps to deal with the independent assumption that the errors associated with one observation are not correlated with errors of other observation.
 In the current situation, for example, the firms within each industry supersector will tend to be more like those in the same supersector than the firms from different industry supersectors from which their errors are not independent.